mshilts1/biostoreCapacity/README.md

 $$FF = f(enrollment, collection, tubes, loss, error)$$

+where:
-where: $enrollment$ is the expected number of participants from whom specimens will be collected from.
+$enrollment$ is the expected number of participants from whom specimens will be collected from.
-$collection$ is the biospecimen collection schedule.
+$collection$ is the biospecimen collection schedule over time.
-$tubes$ is the number of tubes per each biopseicmen collection kit.
+$tubes$ is the number of tubes per each biospecimen collection kit.
 $loss$ is some sort of drop-out rate; participant drop-out, not all tubes from a kit being returned to the biorepository, etc.

+$error$ in both models isn’t mean to indicate error in the colloquial sense, but to allow for random variation and the effects of variables not captured in the model.

 ## Usage